Escorted Motorhome Tour

 - Cable car ride with panoramic view on the Alps, castles and lakes

-- All campsites / motorhome parks with electricity (where available)
+- 13 nights at campsites / motorhome parks with electricity

-- Assistance of a multi-lingual motorhome guide during the whole tour
+- Assistance of multi-lingual motorhome guides during the whole tour

 - Travel pack containing maps, a detailed road book with directions to the campsites, suggestions for sightseeing and general advice on motorhoming in Europe